filswan/go-swan-provider/README.md

 * Download offline deals automatically using aria2 for downloading service.
 * Import deals using lotus once download completed.
 * Synchronize deal status to [Swan Platform](https://www.filswan.com/), so that both clients and miners will know the status changes in realtime.
+* Auto bid task from FilSwan bidding market.

 ## Prerequisite
 - lotus-miner